wp-plugins/formidable/readme.txt

 == Changelog ==
 = 1.0.10 =
 * Started HTML customization.
-Will be updated, but for now you can only edit the HTML when editng the form.
+Will be updated, but for now you can only edit the HTML when editing the form.
+* Added 'Settings' link on plugin page

 = 1.0.09 =
 * Fixes for PHP 4 compatibility